 They are notoriously elusive, and if you happen upon a small patch of them, consider yourself lucky.
 Frying them up with some butter, salt, and pepper for a snack is a tasty treat.

 - Bring a bag with holes, like an onion bag.
-These will allow the morels to shed their spores as you walk and allow them to hopefully grow in the area in the future.
+These will allow the morels to shed their spores as you walk and allow them to hopefully continue to grow in the area in the future.

 - Wear clean shoes through the woods of the National Lakeshore.
 The last thing you want to do is carry an invasive species into the area and cause harm.